benwr/benwr.github.io/projects/index.markdown

 [Hacksburg](http://hacksburg.org) needed an access system, and cheap.
 We had a Raspberry Pi and some donated equipment including an electronic strike plate.
 With a couple quick trips to Radio Shack, the repurposing of a 5V power supply from a car cigarette lighter, and some Python, I built [this](http://hackaday.io/project/753-Latchburg) fun little doohicky.
+The code is [here](https://github.com/hacksburg/latchburg) if you'd like to audit it!

 ![the internals of latchburg](https://static.hackaday.io/images/resize/600x600/4935351396980488356.jpg)